isomerpages/moe-ast-elis/_learning-communities/Classroom Inquiry SIG/Classroom Inquiry of Edgefield Primary School Teachers.md

 <p><strong>Classroom Inquiry of Edgefield Primary School Teachers</strong>
 </p>
 <p>Mr David Ng is an alumnus of the <a href="https://elis.moe.edu.sg/elis/professional-learning/professional-learning-opportunities/courses-on-classroom-inquiry/" rel="noopener noreferrer nofollow" target="_blank">Classroom Inquiry for English Language and Literature Teachers </a>(CIELL)
 course.
-Leading a dedicated team with Ms Tan Pin Pin Joyce and Mrs Manju Manoj, they inquired into how they might support students grappling with mixed-case letter identification.</p>
+David teamed up with his colleagues, Ms Tan Pin Pin Joyce and Mrs Manju Manoj, to inquire into how they could support their students who were grappling with mixed-case letter identification</p>
 <p></p>
-<p>Dr Darren Nonis, Senior Academy Officer at ELIS, worked with Mr David
+<p>Dr Darren Nonis, Senior Academy Officer at ELIS, worked with David's team
-Ng’s team to investigate how visual cue cards and the three-line writing template might help students with mixed-case letter identification and handwriting.</p>
+to investigate how visual cue cards and the three-line writing template might help students with mixed-case letter identification and handwriting.</p>
 <table>
 <tbody>
 <tr>